nik2207/Machine_learning_Regression/README.md

 # Machine_learning_Regression
-Here is a README file content for your **Machine Learning Regression** project:

----

-# Machine Learning Regression

 This repository contains various regression models implemented in Python using Jupyter Notebooks.
 The goal is to analyze and predict power plant energy output based on different regression techniques.

 ## 📂 Project Structure